01 May Casio Digital Pianos – REVIEW | 16 Models | LOWER PRICE HERE

 Beyond all that, the PX-870 can be controlled by the proprietary app that Casio has designed for iOS and Android tablets called “Chordana” so that you can access all the piano functions and features from your color touch screen on your tablet or mobile phone.
 The app even has some interactive musical games and sheet music to make using and playing the PX-870 even more enjoyable than it already is.

-For the $999 price we think this furniture cabinet piano finishes in 1st place among the competition in terms of offering the “biggest bang for the buck” with regard to a satisfying piano playing experience in this price range.
-Although the PX-870 has been out for awhile it is still very popular and will be out for the rest of 2021 and likely well into 2022. and perhaps beyond.
+For the $1099 price we think this furniture cabinet piano finishes in 1st place among the competition in terms of offering the “biggest bang for the buck” with regard to a satisfying piano playing experience in this price range.
+Although the PX-870 has been out for awhile it is still very popular and will likely be out for the rest of 2022 and likely into 2023.
 Want to know even more details about the PX-870, then please ask us.

 This model would be great for a small space and also in a smaller room because the internal sound system is low wattage as compared to the 40 watt 4-speaker sound of the PX-870 with its more powerful 256-note polyphony sound chip and upgraded stereo sampling.
 The PX-770 has a USB output to connect to external devices and it has a stereo headphone jack for private practice.

-If you want a furniture cabinet type digital piano at a very low price and don’t want to buy those off-brand cheap “PSO” (piano shaped object) digital pianos like Williams, Artesia, Suzuki, and other brands that we don’t recommend. then we suggest that this Casio would be a better investment unless you can move up to the PX-870.
-We anticipate the PX-770 will be a current model all through 2021 and possibly beyond that time as it is still relatively new technology.
+If you want a furniture cabinet type digital piano at a very low price and don’t want to buy those off-brand cheap “PSO” (piano shaped object) digital pianos that we don’t recommend, then we suggest that this Casio would be a better investment unless you can move up to the PX-870.
+We anticipate the PX-770 will be a current model all through 2022 and possibly beyond.

-Casio Portable digital pianos 2021 – The Casio company is also famous for producing a huge line of portable digital pianos offering a whopping 8 models under $1000 and 1 model at $1200 for a total of 8 models right now which includes (from highest to lowest price) the PX-560, PX-5S, PX-S3000, PX-S1100, CDP-s350 and 2 others with all kinds of cool technology in them along with some basic entry level models in the CDP series under $500.
+Casio Portable digital pianos 2022 – The Casio company is also famous for producing a huge line of portable digital pianos offering a whopping 8 models under $1000 and 1 model at $1200 for a total of 8 models right now which includes (from highest to lowest price) the PX-560, PX-5S, PX-S3100, PX-S1100, CDP-s360 and 2 others with all kinds of cool technology in them along with some basic entry level models in the CDP series under $500.